2nd Eurovision Semi-Final

 Alarm over Italy’s Sal Da Vinci

 Fans feared that health issues might be the reason and that Sal Da Vinci’s appearance in Saturday’s grand final might be in jeopardy.
-But there was a small sigh of relief in the afternoon when the 57-year-old surprisingly took the stage at the planned gig in the Eurovision Village at City Hall.
+But there was a small sigh of relief already in the afternoon when the 57-year-old surprisingly took the stage at the planned gig in the Eurovision Village at City Hall.
 That gives hope for Saturday!

 Sal Da Vinci performed his song “Per Sempre Si” in the first semifinal on Tuesday.
 On Thursday, ...